stitchdata/docs/_developer-files/import-api/documentation/iapi-authentication.md

   - content: |
       The Import API uses an [API access token]({{ link.import-api.guides.access-tokens | prepend: site.baseurl }}) to authenticate requests.
 Import API access tokens can be generated and managed in the **{{ app.page-names.int-settings }}** page for any Import API integration in your [Stitch account]({{ site.sign-in }}){:target="new"}.

-      Authentication is performed via bearer auth, where your Import API access token is provided in the header of your request as `-H 'Authorization: Bearer <IMPORT_API_ACCESS_TOKEN>'`.
+      Authentication is performed via bearer auth, where your Import API access token is provided in the header of your request as `-H 'Authorization: Bearer at_<IMPORT_API_ACCESS_TOKEN>'`.

       Your API access token has write access to the Stitch integration schema or dataset in your destination.
-Because of this, API access tokens should be thought of like passwords - don't share them in publicly accessible places like Stackoverflow, GitHub, etc. If an API access token is ever lost or compromised, you can revoke it and create a new token.
+Because of this, API access tokens should be treated like passwords - don't share them in publicly accessible places like Stackoverflow, GitHub, etc. **Note**: You also shouldn't share your API access token with Stitch Support.
+If sharing requests, remember to redact the API access token before sending.

+      If an API access token is ever lost or compromised, you can revoke it and create a new token.

       Refer to the [Stitch Import API access token]({{ link.import-api.guides.access-tokens | prepend: site.baseurl }}) documentation for more info.